pfarrell/pfarrell.github.com/_posts/2012-02-19-oblique-stratagems.markdown

 ---
 ##Get off your box
 * Black coffee or no coffee
-* don't leave vim (your REPL needs buffers, :!, and :vsp)
+* Fix it without rebooting it
+* Fix it by rebooting it
+* Leave it running
-* How old is your screen session
+* How old is your session?
 * Detach your mouse
 * Disable your touchpad
+* Divide and conquer
+* Delegate it
+* Write it down for later and move on
 * Unplug your internet connection
-* Uninstall all web browsers on your machinee
+* It will happen, does it matter?
+* It will happen, you can handle it
+* How long can you go without starting a new instance?
 * Need a webpage?
 Email a colleague and ask for a screenshot of the page.
 Do that all week.
 * Add a random pauses to every function, is it still usable??
+* Ask for it and move on
-* 120 characters per line, 8 lines per function
+* 120 chars/line, 8 lines/function unless you can argue why not
 * Don't ask the data store
 * Ask the cache
+* You already have it
-* Imagine the IO takes an hour to return
+* What if the IO takes 15 minutes to return
 * There is only RAM
 * Make it talk
 * Make it quiet
 * Make it loud
+* Make it sing
 * It never stops
 * Don't make it stop
 * Do it in batch